TEN MEN CHALLENGE

 The program was started in mid 2016, and the first Ten Men Challenge pilot project was launched by Raven and Paul Lacerte in Fraser Lake on April 27, 2017 at the invitation of the Fraser Lake Elementary Secondary School (FLESS).

-This is an educational program in which 10 male students from grades 9 to 11, referred to as the “10 Men”, volunteer to fast for one day.
-T-shirts are provided to each of the participants.
-A two-hour school wide assembly was held during the initial pilot program with invitations to all local and regional elected officials and local stakeholders, with over 450 people in attendance.
+As part of the challenge 10 male students from grades 9 to 11, referred to as the “10 Men”, volunteered to fast for one day.
+During the pilot challenge, T-shirts were provided to each participant and a two-hour school wide assembly was held with invitations to all local and regional elected officials and local stakeholders, with over 450 people in attendance.

 First Nations Protocols were followed and the event featured a keynote address by Paul and Raven Lacerte, First Nations dancers and a Feast at sundown to break the fast for the 10 Men.
 The event was resounding success for both the participants and the student body and people in attendance.
 As part of refining our educational programing for younger audiences we are developing a promotional video and tool-kit to assist other secondary schools in conducting their own Ten-Men Challenges.